sjmisina/bikesharing/README.md

 <img width="600" alt="AverageTripDurationByAge" src="https://user-images.githubusercontent.com/84740997/133911220-14c71b69-c474-4b6c-923f-e60f9908eb9f.png">

 [Bike Utilization](https://public.tableau.com/shared/WKXB88SFN?:display_count=n&:origin=viz_share_link)<br />
 Use of individual bicycles is very well spread out over the month.
 There are individual bikes that are used more than others, however usage is generally evenly allocated.
 This will mean less downtime for your fleet and should be featured as being highly reliable.
 This bubble graph shows bubbles that represent the time that bike spent in use for August 2019.
-Demonstrated here is how bike usage will offer manageable service for your fleet.
+Demonstrated here is how bike usage will offer manageable service for your fleet.<br />
 <img width="600" alt="BikeUtilization" src="https://user-images.githubusercontent.com/84740997/133911473-f98f1342-a146-4a1d-bc58-fabae85a71dc.png">